mysarapa/K_fit/README.md

 which set the range of the resulting parameters K. These optionally values and mandatory paths to data files the script gets from the standard input or text file with paths to QM energy, MM energy and all dihedral angles files.
-In the result, the script returns the set of four optimal Fourier or Ryckaert-Belleman parameters for each dihedral types and optionally set of four Fourier parameters from declared range for each dihedral types.
+In the result, the script returns the set of four optimal Fourier or Ryckaert-Belleman (RB) parameters for each dihedral types and optionally set of four Fourier parameters from declared range for each dihedral types.
 The cited work includes the method of obtaining Ryckaert-Belleman parameters based on Fourier ones.